anquanscan/sec-tools/README.md

 [bouncer_problem](https://github.com/erwanlemerrer/bouncer_problem): Code for the experiment proposed in Section 4.2 of the paper "The Bouncer Problem: Challenges to Remote Explainability".
 [wifi-deauther](https://github.com/ZKAW/wifi-deauther): A fully automatic wifi deauther coded in Python
 [Arduino-FastLED-Music-Visualizer](https://github.com/justcallmekoko/Arduino-FastLED-Music-Visualizer): An Arduino based music visualizer using the FastLED library and a strip of individually addressable LEDs
 [P4ssw0rd-an4lys3r](https://github.com/Himmii/P4ssw0rd-an4lys3r): Check to see if a password is safe or not.
 If not, Generate the safest password, Of course, it won't be remembered and hence, save it for future reference.
+[fdsecurity](https://github.com/FabioDefilippo/fdsecurity): this tool analizes a file o many files inside directory with yara and capa to find suspected file